Email FacebookTwitterMenu burgerClose thin

 The federal estate tax, which ranges from 18% to 40%, applies when people with large estate transfer property to heirs.
 The 2017 Trump tax law (TCJA) doubled the lifetime estate and gift tax exemption from $5.49 million for individuals in tax year 2017 to $11.18 million in tax year 2018.
 This higher limit, which allows wealthy families to transfer more money tax-free to their heirs, has increased each year since.

-The estate and gift tax exemption for 2025 is $13.99 million, but it’s set to drop after that under current law.
-The new Trump tax plan would raise the exemption to $15 million per person starting in 2026 and make the increase permanent by updating inflation rules and removing the expiration language.
+The estate and gift tax exemption for 2025 is $13.99 million, but it was set to revert back to a lower exemption at the end of this year.
+The One Big Beautiful Act raises the exemption to $15 million per person starting in 2026 and makes the increase permanent by updating inflation rules and removing the expiration language.

-To recap, the table below compares the estate tax exemption based on pre-TCJA, TCJA and the new Trump tax proposal:
+The table below compares the estate tax exemption based on pre-TCJA, TCJA and the One Big Beautiful Act:

 Trump Tax Plan Changes: Lower Corporate Tax Rate